FDIC Announces Advisory Committee on Community Banking Meeting

 # # #

 Congress created the Federal Deposit Insurance Corporation in 1933 to restore public confidence in the nation's banking system.
-The FDIC insures deposits at the nation's banks and savings associations, 6,348 as of June 30, 2015.
+The FDIC insures deposits at the nation's banks and savings associations, 6,122 as of March 31, 2016.
 It promotes the safety and soundness of these institutions by identifying, monitoring and addressing risks to which they are exposed.
-The FDIC receives no federal tax dollars — insured financial institutions fund its operations.
+The FDIC receives no federal tax dollars—insured financial institutions fund its operations.